Service Catalog

 Creating a dimension involves adding a new label to a metric, allowing you to filter the services shown using the tags you define.

-To filter the services using a specific dimension, choose from the dimensions bar at the top and select the results you wish to see.
+Once you create one or more dimensions, the dimensions bar appears above the Service Catalog.
+To filter the services using a specific dimension, select one from the dimensions bar at the top.

 Note